-Jackie came to the UK 11 years ago in order to complete a Master’s degree.
-She was a teacher and head of department and a mother so well accomplished.
+Jackie came to the UK 11 years ago to complete her Masters degree.
+She goes back with 11 years experience of the UK’s harsh migration policies.
+She was a teacher and head of department, a mother and well accomplished.
 She sold everything to sustain her children but also to pay her international students fees and accommodation.
 There were no anomalies raised by immigration officers as she went through passport control at the airport.

-Jackie became alarmed when she tried to contact the college at which she had applied to study and secure her accommodation.
-The phone number was unoperational, the college completely uncontactable.
-Upon further investigation, Jackie and others found out the college had been bogus and subsequently shut down by the Home Office.
-This information, however, had not been passed on to incoming students, leaving them all stranded, without help or refunds.
-Unsure of her best course of action, Jackie then moved from place to place and worked for low wages until she contacted the Home Office.
+Jackie got alarmed when she tried to contact the college she was meant to be studying and accommodation she was meant to stay because with phone numbers changed and switched off, she could not get hold of anyone.
+On further investigation, she and others found out the college had been bogus and shut down by the home office but that information had not been passed on to new-coming students.
+Unaware of best action, Jackie then moved place to place and worked for low wages until she contacted the home-office.

-What was tried; Jackie entered the process of seeking asylum and was represented by irresponsible lawyers, a (dis)service she paid money for.
-For Jackie, the incompetence of her lawyers greatly impacted on her current situation because she had to start appealing and the case eventually went to tribunal.
-As Jackie told RJN,
+What was tried; Jackie entered the process of seeking asylum and was represented by irresponsible lawyers and paid money for that.
+Jackie feels this greatly impacted on the situation today because she had to start appealing and case eventually went to tribunal.

-Jackie strongly believes that most people who migrate to this country do not come to be a burden and do not come for handouts especially when they have skills and ability.
+Jackie strongly believes that most people who migrate to this country to be a burden and do not come for handouts especially when they have skills and ability.
 Most want to contribute to the society they live in.
 They want to have a sense of worth and reason to get up in the morning.
-She initially worked as a carer and cleaner earning very little, but, like many facing in-work poverty, her struggle got worse.
+She initially worked as a carer and cleaner and for very little but the poverty, struggle got worse.
 The environment is so hostile it makes one hostile, it becomes difficult to see good when you have been through hell, sometimes turning on your own, turning on good people trying to help because everything becomes one huge struggle.

-As I leave the UK, I leave with an anger about experiences that I have had and injustice I have faced over the years.
-Even though I am returning to the country of my birth with no money (I have not been allowed to work for 9 years and the voluntary return ‘scheme’ declined to offer me integration money to resettle), I leave with a desire to turn my experience into a positive for the education of others here and in my home country.
-I also have a yearning to see my family that I have not seen for over a decade.
+As I leave UK, I leave with an anger about experiences that I have had and injustice I have faced over the years.
+Even though I am returning to the country of birth with no money (I have not been allowed to work for 9 years and voluntary return declined to offer me integration money to resettle), I leave with a desire to turn my experience for the education of others here and in my home country and a yearning to see my family that I have not seen for over a decade.